ekr/tcpinc-tls/draft-rescorla-tcpinc-tls-option.md

 : Contains a nonce and the cipher suite that the server has selected out of the client's list.
-The server MUST support the extensions listed in {{client-first-flight-sending}} and MUST also ignore any extensions it does not recognize this implies that the server can implement solely the extensions listed in {{client-first-flight-sending}}.
+The server MUST support the extensions listed in {{client-first-flight-sending}} and MUST also ignore any extensions it does not recognize; this implies that the server can implement solely the extensions listed in {{client-first-flight-sending}}.

 ServerKeyShare [6.3.3]